-Offering a higher percentage of cover on counter-guarantees and working capital insurance ensures that transactions become financeable or that more liquidity is available to exporters.
+Offering a higher percentage of cover on stand alone counter-guarantees and working capital insurance ensures that transactions become financeable or that more liquidity is available to exporters.
 The temporary framework for state aid measures (European Commission) is applicable.

 Removal of the 5% downpayment requirement

 Temporarily, we relinquish our requirement that a buyer makes a minimum downpayment of 5% when a transaction takes effect.
 This downpayment can be made at a later time, but at the latest upon delivery.
 The requirement remains that a buyer must pay at least 15% from his own resources.

 Fast track approval process

 For evidently urgent transactions as a result of the Corona crisis, exporters can make use of a fast track approval process.
 Through this process, qualifying transactions can be approved quickly.
 This always requires a signed application form.
 You can contact your account manager at Atradius Dutch State Business to see whether a transaction qualifies for such treatment.
 We are also currently investigating ways to speed up the overall approval process.

 Additional arrangements Dutch Trade & Investment Fund (DTIF)

 In concrete terms, this means that we can advance drafts under DTIF before delivery to the buyer in order to meet the working capital needs of the Dutch exporter.
 For this purpose, a number of conditions have to be met, among others the requirement that the bank of the Dutch exporter cannot provide sufficient credit during the execution of the underlying export transaction.